DaniAcu/mmRTLS/README.md

 2. (ND) Navigation Devices that measures the RSSI:
 - Can use different networks for trilaterate or transmit the RSSI
 - Can locally calculate relative positioning as an option
-- Can merge giroscope and accelerator information for increased precision
+- Can merge gyroscope and accelerator information for increased precision

 3. (CS) Control Server:
 - Can have their own fast NTPS for increased precision